-The country also faces an unclear future as the situation with Brexit is still unresolved.
+The country also faces an unclear future as we go through the Brexit transition period.
 This brings with it the prospect of economic uncertainty for the future years ahead.
 Despite government declaring that austerity is over, further tax and benefit changes mean the full effects of austerity are still having a huge impact on residents in our city.
 We still await government's a radical shake up of local government funding and we continue to lobby for a fairer settlement for Newcastle.